Therac-25: Causes

 Leveson notes that a lesson to be drawn from the incident is to not assume that reused software is safe: "A naive assumption is often made that reusing software or using commercial off-the-shelf software will increase safety because the software will have been exercised extensively.
 Reusing software modules does not guarantee safety in the new system to which they are transferred ..."
 In response to incidents like those associated with Therac-25, the IEC 62304 standard was created, which introduces development life cycle standards for medical device software and specific guidance on using software of unknown pedigree.

+Aftermath

+The Therac-25 has become a case study in health informatics, software engineering, and computer ethics.
+The incidents highlight the dangers of engineer overconfidence after the engineers dismissed end user reports, leading to severe consequences.

+The first response from CMC was to recognize a microswitch failure as the issue.
+This fix was determined to be the single solution, however it took more than a year to get CMC to make a plan that involved more systematic redesign issues.